-Results
+5. Results

 Table 3 shows the companies assessment of the importance of FVO's services, activities and means of information providing given by the means and the standard deviation (SD) of the whole sample and of the SMEs and large companies separately.
-To identify significant differences between categories T-Tests are used.
 The highest importance is given to FVO's newsletter, whereas offering support to start-up companies is clearly not regarded important to the (mostly not start-up) members.
-Membership-only activities as the FVO society meeting
+Membership-only activities as the FVO society meeting and the FVO newsletter are of more importance to the members than the services that are also available to non-members,

-Table 3.
-Company assessment of the importance of FVO services, activities and information sources
+Table 3: Company assessment of the importance of FVO services, activities and information sources